Why singing is soothing

 Even if you don’t believe you have a good voice, singing to your baby can offer calming benefits ❤️

 In a 2015 study, researchers from the University of Montreal discovered that babies remained calm twice as long when listening to a song as they did when listening to speech.
-Lullabies and other soothing songs allow infants to form neural pathways for calming down and falling asleep, especially important in the early months of life.
+Lullabies and other soothing songs may help your baby form neural pathways for calming down and falling asleep.

 5 tips for singing to newborns